-An online business administration degree is an academic program that studies how organizations plan, manage, and improve day to day operations.
-It typically covers core business functions such as management, accounting, finance, marketing, operations, and business decision making across private, public, and nonprofit settings.
+An online business administration degree is an academic program that studies how organizations plan, manage, and improve day-to-day operations.
+It typically covers core business functions such as management, accounting, finance, marketing, operations, and business decision-making across private, public, and nonprofit settings.
+Accredited online programs deliver the same curriculum through digital learning platforms, with courses that may be asynchronous, scheduled, or a mix of both.
+Programs accredited by AACSB, ACBSP, or IACBE meet recognized standards for business education quality.

 Quick Answers